keanegleeson/simple_input_table/README.md

     - This project uses SQLLite
 - start the application using npm start
 - open localhost:3000 in your browser to view the front-end
+- run unit tests

+# Next Steps
+- Bulk upload option
+- Deploy using Heroku or some other service
+- Chart the table inputs in some data visualization